syafiqahlukman/fluffy-winner-conflict/README.md

 # fluffy-winner-conflict
 Demonstration to show how git pull works when there's conflict.
 Here's what I have done

-First, I create a reposiroty named fluffy-winner-conflict in GitHub.
+First, I create a repository named fluffy-winner-conflict in GitHub.
 Then I add an empty file named file1\
 Then, on my local computer, i clone the repository so now I have a local copy of the remote repository in my local computer
 ```
 git clone git@github.com:syafiqahlukman/fluffy-winner-conflict.git